Website and online store for the Galicia Jewish Museum: a modern platform for cultural institution

 Brave New's work increased the client's website administration efficiency by up to 50% and event ticket sales by approximately 60%.
 The team consistently met deadlines, communicated effectively, and addressed all of the client's issues.
 Their programming skills were outstanding.

-The challenge: Moving beyond the old website formula
+The challenge: Moving beyond the structure of the old website

 Digital foundations: Solutions powering the Museum